Vertex Algebras and Commutative Algebras: Vertex algebras

 The affine VOA $V^k(\gg)$ is strongly generated by fields $\{X^\alpha\}_{\alpha \in S}$ satisfying

 We define $X_\alpha$ to be the field corresponding to $q_\alpha$, where $\{q_\alpha\}_{\alpha \in S}$ is the dual basis for $\gg$ with respect to $( \ \ | \ \ )$.

 Let $f$ be a nilpotent element in the even part of $\gg$.
-By the Jacobson-Morozov theorem, $f$ can be completed to a copy of $\gs\gl_2$ triple $\{f, x, e\} \subseteq \gg$ satisfying the usual relations The $\cW$-(super)algebra $\cW^k(\gg,f)$ we are going to define depends only on the conjugacy class of $f$.
+By the Jacobson-Morozov theorem, $f$ can be completed to a copy of $\gs\gl_2$ triple $\{f, x, e\} \subseteq \gg$ satisfying The $\cW$-(super)algebra $\cW^k(\gg,f)$ we are going to define depends only on the conjugacy class of $f$.
 First, we have the decomposition of $\gg$ as an $\gs\gl_2$-module:

 Let $S_k$ be a basis of $\gg_k$, so that our index set $S$ decomposes as $S=\bigcup_k S_k$.
 Set

 with corresponding bases $S_+$ of $\gg_+$, and $\gg_-$ is naturally identified with the dual of $\gg_+$.

 We have an invariant bilinear form on $\gg_{\frac{1}{2}}$ given by